 It took us 25 min to climb and just 5 min to come back.

-We didn’t answer that question but on personal terms we did answer it and kept it to ourselves.
+We didn’t answer that question, but we did answer it on personal terms and kept it to ourselves.

-Little Buddha, I called him, and destined that we were to get enlightened.
+Little Buddha, I called him and destined that we were to get enlightened.

+We didn’t want him to give money because there are poachers, one being his elder brother.
 We wanted to give him a nice pair of slippers so that he never slips again and continues to do the good work.

 We didn’t find a shop when we got down, and already his brother started approaching us and told us to give him the money since Suraj was a kid.

-I have heard Buddha and his guiding ways, well this time around I saw, in fact we all 3 sensed it.
+Off we went, and that’s it.
+It was two hours with Suraj, 120 minutes of enlightenment.
+I have heard Buddha and his guiding ways, well this time around; I saw that we all sensed it.

-It was the attitude and he certainly did show me a broader sense of being alive and being purposeful in what I do.
+My trip was worthwhile, and for me, I got a sense of how beautiful my life can become.
+It was the attitude, and he certainly did show me a broader sense of being alive and being purposeful in what I do.

-If I get a chance, I want to go back and meet Suraj; I hope talking to him many would have got their questions answered.
+I hope in India, we nurture such kids.
+I am not worried about him, as he is strong enough to take care of himself.
+If I get a chance, I want to go back and meet Suraj; I hope to talk to him, many would have got their questions answered.

-Koi Mil Gaya, Maloom nahin, Buddha zaroor mila.
+Koi Mil Gaya, Maloom Nahin, Buddha zaroor mila.